Basilica of the National Shrine of the Assumption of the Blessed Virgin Mary

-The Basilica of the National Shrine of the Assumption of the Blessed Virgin Mary, also called the Baltimore Basilica, was the first Roman Catholic cathedral built in the United States, and was among the first major religious buildings constructed in the nation after the adoption of the U.S. Constitution.
-As a co-cathedral, it is one of the seats of the Catholic Archdiocese in Baltimore, Maryland.
+The Basilica of the National Shrine of the Assumption of the Blessed Virgin Mary, also called the Baltimore Basilica, is a Catholic cathedral in Baltimore, Maryland.
+It was the first Catholic cathedral built in the United States after the nation's founding and was among the first major religious buildings constructed therein after the adoption of the U.S. Constitution.

+As a co-cathedral, it is one of the seats of the Catholic Archdiocese of Baltimore, Maryland.
 Additionally it is a parish church (ranked minor basilica) and national shrine.
 It is considered the masterpiece of Benjamin Henry Latrobe, the "Father of American Architecture".

 History

-The Basilica was constructed between 1806 and 1863 to a design of Benjamin Henry Latrobe, America's first professionally trained architect and Thomas Jefferson's Architect of the U.S. Capitol.
+The Basilica was constructed between 1806 and 1863 to a design of Benjamin Henry Latrobe (1764–1820), America's first professionally trained architect and Thomas Jefferson's Architect of the U.S. Capitol.
 It was built under the guidance of the first American bishop of the Roman Catholic Church, John Carroll.
 The Basilica was blessed and opened for use on May 31, 1821, by the third Archbishop of Baltimore, Ambrose Maréchal.
 It was consecrated on May 25, 1876, by Archbishop James Roosevelt Bayley.

 Many famous events have occurred within its walls, including the funeral Mass of Charles Carroll of Carrollton, the only Catholic signatory of the Declaration of Independence.
 Carroll had been the last of the surviving signers.
 Most of the first American bishops were consecrated here to fill the ever-multiplying dioceses necessitated by the young country's territorial expansion and the great growth of the American Catholic population.
 Until recent years, more priests were ordained at the Baltimore Basilica than in any other church in the United States.

-The building hosted many of the 19th century meetings that shaped the Catholic Church in America, including seven Provincial Councils and three Plenary Councils.
+The building hosted many of the 19th-century meetings that shaped the Catholic Church in America, including seven Provincial Councils and three Plenary Councils.
 Among other effects, these led to the founding of The Catholic University of America and efforts to evangelize African and Native Americans to Catholicism.
 The Third Plenary Council, which was the largest meeting of Catholic bishops held outside Rome since the Council of Trent, commissioned the Baltimore Catechism.